Debt limit deadline looms as Democrats, GOP spar on spending

-WASHINGTON — Senate Democrats pressured Republicans on the debt ceiling impasse Thursday during a budget committee hearing on what they say will be painful reductions in government services if a bill recently passed by the House becomes law.
+WASHINGTON (AP) — Senate Democrats pressured Republicans on the increasingly menacing debt ceiling impasse Thursday, focusing on what they say will be painful reductions in government services if a bill the GOP recently pushed through the House becomes law.

-Republicans say they know the legal limit on government borrowing must be raised to avert a possible default, but they insist it be coupled with cuts.
+Republicans responded that they know the legal limit on government borrowing must be raised to avert a possible default.
+But they're insisting it be coupled with cuts in what they consider bloated federal spending.

-No one expects the House bill, which would increase the nation's borrowing authority as well as cutting spending, will pass the Democratic Senate.
+No one expects that the House bill, which would increase the nation's borrowing authority as well as cut spending, will reach President Joe Biden's desk.
+The Democratic Senate won't let it.

-Many Republicans admitted so when passing the measure.
-But they said the House action was necessary to get President Joe Biden to the negotiating table with Republican Speaker Kevin McCarthy.
-A meeting at the White House with congressional leaders of both parties is scheduled for next week.

 People are also reading…